Sid2697/Sid2697.github.io/_pages/egoprocel.md

 title="My View is the Best View: Procedure Learning from Egocentric Videos", booktitle = "European Conference on Computer Vision (ECCV)", year="2022"
 }

+@InProceedings{CMU_Kitchens,
+author = "De La Torre, F. and Hodgins, J. and Bargteil, A. and Martin, X. and Macey, J. and Collado, A. and Beltran, P.", title = "Guide to the Carnegie Mellon University Multimodal Activity (CMU-MMAC) database.", booktitle = "Robotics Institute", year = "2008"
+}

+@InProceedings{egtea_gaze_p,
+author = "Li, Yin and Liu, Miao and Rehg, James M.", title =  "In the Eye of Beholder: Joint Learning of Gaze and Actions in First Person Video", booktitle = "European Conference on Computer Vision (ECCV)", year = "2018"
+}

+@InProceedings{meccano,
+    author    = "Ragusa, Francesco and Furnari, Antonino and Livatino, Salvatore and Farinella, Giovanni Maria", title     = "The MECCANO Dataset: Understanding Human-Object Interactions From Egocentric Videos in an Industrial-Like Domain", booktitle = "Winter Conference on Applications of Computer Vision (WACV)", year      = "2021"
+}

+@InProceedings{tent,
+author = "Jang, Youngkyoon and Sullivan, Brian and Ludwig, Casimir and Gilchrist, Iain and Damen, Dima and Mayol-Cuevas, Walterio", title = "EPIC-Tent: An Egocentric Video Dataset for Camping Tent Assembly", booktitle = "International Conference on Computer Vision (ICCV) Workshops", year = "2019"
+}
 ```